 Available information from the Society for Human Resource Management does show that about 16 percent of private employers cover the costs of paid paternity leave programs.

 In some cases, your employee handbook will include information related to the company's parental or paternity leave policy.

 The Future of Paternity Leave in the United States

 It is possible that paternity leave might change in the near future.
 In May 2017, senior White House aides revealed a budget request seeking funds to cover a mandatory paid parental leave program.
 If passed, this program would cover both mothers and fathers.
 Ivanka Trump is said to spearhead the program.

-Only time will tell whether paid parental leave, paternity as well as maternity, will become available in the United States.
+Only time will tell whether paid parental leave will become available in the United States.

-If you need help with FMLA paternity leave, you can post your legal need on UpCounsel's marketplace.
+If you need help with FMLA paternity leave, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.